sage-code/maj/basic.md

 verb: vidu  = to see

 * tu vidu'fu mi suv!   = you will see me often!
-* tu vidu'se mi foa!   = you can see me sometime!
+* jo vidu'se ti foa!   = I can see you sometime!
 * jo vidu'pa voi nuc!  = I have never seen y'all!
-* jo vidu'se voi aku!  = I see y'all now!
+* jo podo vidu'se zoi aku!  = I can see them now!

 Read more about: [verbs](verbs.md)